Marina Maximilian Blumin

-Marina Maximilian Blumin (מארינה מקסימיליאן בלומין; born 15 December 1987), known as Marina Maximilian, is an Israeli singer-songwriter and actress.
+Marina Maximilian Blumin (מארינה מקסימיליאן בלומין; born 15 December 1987), known professionally as Marina Maximilian, is an Israeli singer-songwriter and actress.
 She was the runner-up on the fifth season of the reality music competition show Kokhav Nolad.

 Early life

 Blumin was born in Dnipropetrovsk, Soviet Union (now Ukraine) on 15 December 1987.
 At the age of three, she immigrated to Israel with her parents.
 The family lived with friends in Ramat Gan before settling in the Pardes Katz neighbourhood of Bnei Brak.
 From a young age, Blumin studied piano with her mother, Ella, a classical pianist, and sang in a choir.
 She later went to the conservatory where her mother taught.

-Blumin graduated from Ironi Alef high school in Tel Aviv.
-She began performing at jazz clubs at the age of 15, after pianist Rick Birman took her under his wing.
-She performed at the Red Sea Jazz Festival in Eilat.
-She sang with Common Bond, an ethnic-fusion-rock-jazz band, at festivals and clubs.
+Blumin graduated from Ironi Alef High School in Tel Aviv.
+She began performing at jazz clubs at the age of fifteen, after pianist Rick Birman took her under his wing.
+She performed at the Red Sea Jazz Festival in Eilat and sang with Common Bond, an ethnic-fusion-rock-jazz band, at festivals and clubs.